TeamIngrid/ProjectMem/docs/examples/vehicle.md

 ![](../../assets/images/examples/vehicle/no_missing_information.png)

-**Please note:** at the current pace of 100 miles per day, you will hit you first oil change in about 2 months.
-But perhaps you don't drive 100 miles per day and only done 100 miles this one time.
+**Please note:** at the current pace of 200 miles per day, you will hit you first oil change in less than one month.
+But perhaps you don't drive 200 miles per day and only done 200 miles this one time.
 No problem, just keep adding events to the item, Memseer will recalculate your daily average as more information arrives.

 Let’s say few days have gone by, we can add new record with the current mileage, let's click on "+ New"